aniiyengar/dbpedia/README.md

-# fbpedia
+# dbpedia
-Web hosting with Facebook.
+Web hosting with Dropbox.

 This is experimental.
 To run a dev version, run `./scripts/dev.py`.